juriad/advent2019/README.md

 I liked exploration tasks last year and this one was also nice and easy.
 Finally using some algorithms (BFS).

+## Day 16 - Ada

+The first part was easy, the second needed a bit of clever approach.

 # Pool of languages
 * java
 * kotlin